inveniosoftware/docs-invenio-rdm/docs/develop/howtos/add_javascript.md

 │   │   ├── templates/semantic-ui/invenio_theme/page.html
 ```

-We then re-define the `javascript` block, calling `super` to make sure other global JavaScript files are included:
+Then, re-implement the `javascript` block, calling `super` to make sure other global JavaScript files are included:

 ```HTML
 {% block javascript %}